-Years ago, the networks would mostly air reruns during the summer months.
-Those days are long gone and summer is becoming nearly as competitive as the rest of the year.
+Years ago, the networks would air mostly reruns during the summer months.
+Thanks to on-demand and streaming services, those days are long gone and summer is becoming nearly as competitive as the rest of the year.
 Which TV shows are doing the best?
 The worst?
 Cancelled or renewed?
 Wondering how your favorite series are doing?
-Here are the season average ratings of the Summer 2019 network TV shows — as of the end of week 11 (Sunday, August 11, 2019) of the 2018-19 season.
+Here are the season average ratings of the Summer 2020 network TV shows — as of the end of week 47 (Sunday, August 16, 2020) of the 2019-20 broadcast season.

-CW summer shows (so far): The 100, Bulletproof, Burden of Truth, Hypnotize Me, iZombie, Masters of Illusion, My Last Days, The Outpost, Pandora, Penn & Teller: Fool Us, Two Sentence Horror Stories, and Whose Line Is It Anyway?.
+CW shows this season (so far): The 100, Being Reuben, Bulletproof, Burden of Truth, Coroner, DC’s Stargirl, Fridge Wars, Killer Camp, Masters of Illusion, Penn & Teller: Fool Us, Taskmaster, and Tell Me a Story.

 Note: If you’re not seeing the updated charts, please try reloading the page.
 You can also view them here.